gsoyez/lh2015-qg/README.md

     . the alphas variations have flags -alphasx08 -alphasx12
     . the switching off of g->qqbar has flags -nogqq
-    . any additional variations comes with a friendly flag (e.g. -nome for Matrix-element switched off or -njet0, ...)
+    . any additional variations comes with a friendly flag (e.g. -nome for Matrix-element switched off or -njet0, -parton for parton-level studies, ...).
 These should be briefly described in the README

 Description of what information/plots are extracted of the result files
 -----------------------------------------------------------------------

 To be expanded.
-Currently, see the LEs Houches wiki
+Currently, see the Les Houches wiki

 Description of the Rivet Routine